tensorflow/tensorflow/tensorflow/tools/metal_plugin/README.md

 While those entry points are missing, every Metal kernel waits for the GPU before returning, which closes the window.
 It is announced in a warning at load, and `TF_METAL_SYNCHRONOUS` forces it either way.

-When the entry points come back the plugin returns to running asynchronously with no change here.
+Where the entry points do exist, the plugin implements `AssignVariableOp`, `AssignAddVariableOp` and `AssignSubVariableOp` itself, on the device, and nothing touches a variable from the host at all.
+That is what makes running asynchronously safe rather than merely faster: without those kernels, an asynchronous run reproduced the same `nan` on TensorFlow 2.19.1, where the C API is present.
+With them, a training step is 11.48 ms against 21.04 ms on the CPU, and correct.

 ## Is it faster than the CPU